Governor Livingston High School: History

+Governance

 In May 1996, the vote to de-regionalize the school district passed and the incoming freshmen in the fall of 1997 were the first to enter Governor Livingston High School, which became part of the Berkeley Heights School District.

+The school's principal is Meg Berry.
+Her administration team includes the two assistant principals and the athletic director.

+School structure

 It is the sole secondary school for students from Berkeley Heights, along with approximately 300 students from neighboring Borough of Mountainside who are educated at the high school as part of a sending/receiving relationship with the Mountainside School District that is covered by an agreement that runs through the end of 2021–22 school year.